Home › Resources & tools › The Hadamard gate

 $19.99

-A poster featuring the names of the days of the week.
+A poster featuring the 2D structure of the menthol molecule.

 Bloch Sphere